Ubuntu-based Linux Mint 20.1 'Ulyssa' gets pushed to 2021 as many bugs still plague it

 Let's speak openly and honestly here.
 The Linux Mint developers never promised that the next version of the operating system would be released in the year 2020.
 However, when the Linux Mint 20.1 "Ulyssa" BETA was released before Christmas, many people hoped a stable version would be released before 2021.

 Well, folks, I am sorry to say that the terrible 2020 strikes again, as today is New Year's Eve, and the Mint developers still have no idea when 20.1 "Ulyssa" will be released.
 Since today is the last day of the year, all we know for sure is 2020 is absolutely out of the question.
-Sadly, the release is riddled with bugs at the moment, with a massive 34 outstanding issues.
+Sadly, the Linux distro is riddled with bugs at the moment, with a massive 34 outstanding issues.

 Clement Lefebvre, Linux Mint head developer, shares the sad news below.